 Nominators of unsuccessful candidates will be contacted by the Provost's office prior to the submission of applications for the second and third years of a nominee's eligibility.
 At that time, the nominator may update the application, ask for the nomination to remain active with no update, or withdraw the application.
 The updated nomination may include any or all of the following:

 - A new letter of nomination to replace the old one OR a one page letter summarizing the major accomplishments of the nominee during the past year.

 - A new/updated curriculum vitae.

 - An additional recommended name for the list of eminent scholars outside Kansas State University who could review the application materials.
 As with the original list the nominator is expected to provide background information on the referee, contact details, and to ensure that the referee is willing to provide a letter, if requested, by the Provost's office.

-Updated materials are to be submitted to the Provost as both a signed original and a PDF file.
+Updated materials are to be submitted to the Associate Provost as both a signed original and a PDF file.
 These materials are due to the Provost's office at the same time as new nominations are due.

 Withdrawn nominations will not be considered during the current academic year's competition, but may be submitted again the following academic year to begin a new three-year cycle as though they were new nominations.

 Continuing nominations whose nominators do not respond to the request from the Provost's office will be considered to have been withdrawn and will not be considered in the current year's selection process.
 If the nominator has left Kansas State University, then the nominee's department head/director or dean will be asked to provide a response or to identify an alternate nominator.